Explore potential strategies.

 Students don’t know that resources are available.

 There are multiple reasons why students don’t fully understand what resources are available to them.
 As first year undergraduates, students sometimes don’t understand the purpose of office hours or the role of the TA.
-Furthermore, because students are inundated with information, they sometimes don’t know about the existence of Academic Development (i.e., our academic support center).
+Furthermore, because students are inundated with information, they sometimes don’t know about the existence of Student Academic Success Center (i.e., our academic support center).

 Clearly articulate the purpose of office hours.

 You can do this in the syllabus and perhaps reinforce it before major assignments or exams, particularly in first year undergraduate courses.

 Explain the roles of TAs in the course.